Does My Luxury Vinyl Flooring Need An Underlayment?December 04, 2020

 If you live in a cold climate, you know that hard flooring can feel uncomfortable to bare feet compared to carpeting.
 Does that mean you’re doomed to decades of wearing slippers and socks all the time or covering your floor with area rugs?
 One of luxury vinyl tile’s best benefits — along with easy vinyl flooring care and maintenance — is that it feels warmer underfoot than some of its alternatives, such as ceramic tile or stone.
 Using the proper underlayment under your luxury vinyl flooring can make a big difference, too.
 Underlayment can even function as insulation, blocking the winter’s chill from entering the room and keeping the heat in, especially if you’re installing it directly over concrete.
 It can easily transform a chilly basement into a comfortable living space.

-Water-resistance is one of the most important luxury vinyl tile benefits, but certain types of installations call for a bit of extra protection.
+Water-resistance is one of the most important luxury vinyl flooring benefits, but certain types of installations call for a bit of extra protection.
 If you are installing luxury vinyl tile in wet areas such as laundry rooms, bathrooms, or kitchens, installing a waterproof underlayment can give you extra peace of mind.
 If there should be a spill or a plumbing leak, you can be assured that the water will not penetrate into the subfloor and cause structural damage.

 Furthermore, if you are installing luxury vinyl tile directly over a concrete floor, a waterproof underlayment is essential.
 If water is allowed to pass through concrete, a chemical reaction can occur and ruin the vinyl tile flooring.
 It can also allow mold to grow beneath the flooring, which can create bad odors and even cause health problems.